aalaap/laravel-livewire-daisyui-starter-kit/README.md

 ## License

-The Laravel + Livewire + DaisyUI starter kit is open-sourced software licensed under the MIT license.
+The Laravel + Livewire + daisyUI starter kit is open-sourced software licensed under the MIT license.